CA-APM/ca-papim-calculator/README.md

 ## Debugging and Troubleshooting
 If you want to have two messages logged to `IntroscopeEnterpriseManager.log` for every execution (every 15 seconds) set `var logSummary = true;`.
 The log messages will look like these:
 ```
-4/03/20 09:50:15.028 AM GMT [INFO] [master clock] [Manager.JavaScript|PAPIM-Aggregation.js] calculator PAPIM-Aggregation.js started with 390 metrics
+4/03/20 09:50:15.028 AM GMT [INFO] [master clock] [Manager.JavaScript|PAPIM-Aggregation-single.js] calculator PAPIM-Aggregation-single.js started with 390 metrics
-4/03/20 09:50:15.042 AM GMT [INFO] [master clock] [Manager.JavaScript|PAPIM-Aggregation.js] calculator PAPIM-Aggregation.js created 840 metrics
+4/03/20 09:50:15.042 AM GMT [INFO] [master clock] [Manager.JavaScript|PAPIM-Aggregation-single.js] calculator PAPIM-Aggregation-single.js created 840 metrics
 ```
 Use the number of metrics in the *start* message to make sure you send as few metrics as possible to the calculator.
 You can also calculate the time the calculator ran, e.g. 14ms in the above example.

-To debug the calculator you can set `var DEBUG = 1;` in `PAPIM-Aggregation.js`.
+To debug the calculator you can set `var DEBUG = 1;` in `PAPIM-Aggregation-single.js`, `PAPIM-Aggregation-MOM.js` or `PAPIM-Aggregation-Collector.js`.
 This will log several messages per metric (!) to `IntroscopeEnterpriseManager.log` at log level DEBUG.

-`DEBUG` is usually not configured for `IntroscopeEnterpriseManager.log` and you don't want to set the log level to `DEBUG` for the whole Enterprise Manager as it might have a performance impact, Therefore, we recommend to send the logs of the javascript calculator to a separate file by adding this log configuration to your `config/IntroscopeEnterpriseManager.properties`:
+`DEBUG` is usually not configured for `IntroscopeEnterpriseManager.log` and you don't want to set the log level to `DEBUG` for the whole Enterprise Manager as it might have a performance impact.
+Therefore, we recommend to send the logs of the javascript calculator to a separate file by adding this log configuration to your `config/IntroscopeEnterpriseManager.properties`:
 ```
-log4j.logger.Manager.JavaScript|PAPIM-Aggregation.js=DEBUG,jclogfile1
+log4j.logger.Manager.JavaScript|PAPIM-Aggregation-single.js=DEBUG,jclogfile1
 log4j.appender.jclogfile1.File=logs/PAPIM-Aggregation.js.log
 log4j.appender.jclogfile1=com.wily.org.apache.log4j.RollingFileAppender
 log4j.appender.jclogfile1.layout=com.wily.org.apache.log4j.PatternLayout